Domaine Barmès-Buecher - Alsace Pinot Gris Rosenberg 2022

 Wine rated (2024 guide) 95/100

-I love the effusive apricot aroma of this young pinot gris, with its fascinating smoky complexity.
+I love the effusive apricot aroma of this young Pinot Gris, which has a fascinating smoky complexity.
 Succulent and vibrant, the interplay between candied orange and apricot and mineral freshness is perfect.
-The finish is very long, precise and dynamic.
+The finish is very long, precise, and dynamic.
 A cuvée of wines from the lower and middle levels of the Rosenberg site, with limestone and clay soils.
 Made from biodynamically grown grapes.
-For drinking or cellaring.
+Drink now or cellar.